Tijanisheu/Tijanisheu/README.md

 - 👀 I’m interested in Devops
 - 🌱 I’m currently learning User Experience(UX) design and Web Development(HTML, CSS and Javascript)
 - 💞️ I’m looking to collaborate on Web Development
-- 📫 How to reach me ... omegabliss23@gmail.com
+- 📫 You can reach me on omegabliss23@gmail.com

 <!---
 Tijanisheu/Tijanisheu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.